uwecerron/psyoptions-docs/docs/how-it-works.md

 Now when that early exercise occurs, the contract writer is able to claim the quote assets as soon as they are available.
 To do so, the contract writer must use the `ExchangeWriterTokenForQuote` instruction.
-The user most post the WriterToken.
+The user must post the WriterToken.
 The protocol will burn the WriterToken and transfer the `quote_amount_per_contract` to the writer's wallet.